-Review the 2010–2011 Pride New York State Development Survey, Northern Chautauqua County Summary of Highlights.
+Review the 2013–2014 Pride New York State Development Survey, Chautauqua County Summary of Highlights.

-25.2% of 11th and 12th graders indicated they exhibited binge drinking behavior, which means to drink five or more drinks in one sitting during the past two weeks.
+27.3% of 12th graders indicated they exhibited binge drinking behavior, which means to drink five or more drinks in one sitting during the past two weeks.

-The 11th and 12th graders surveyed noted that regular use of alcohol started at an average age of onset of 15.2 years.
+The 6th–12th graders surveyed noted that regular use of alcohol started at an average age of onset of 14.8 years.

-43.4% of 11th and 12th graders say they have friends who engage in alcohol or substance use.
+38.7% of 10th graders and 35.4% of 12th graders say they have friends who engage in alcohol or substance use.
 Young people who associate with peers who engage in alcohol or substance use are much more likely to engage in the same behavior.
 Peer drug use has consistently been found to be among the strongest predictors of substance use among youth.
 Even when young people come from well-managed families and do not experience other risk factors, spending time with friends who use alcohol and other drugs greatly increases the risk of that problem developing.